We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve never worn contacts before, there is a learning curve to getting used to putting them in and wearing them.

-You’ll also have a learning curve because they’re bifocal — which means there are two different focal points, one for seeing things at a distance and one for looking at things close up.
-The same is true if you get bifocal glasses, however.
+You’ll also have a learning curve because they’re multifocal, which means there are three different focal points — one for seeing things at a distance, one for intermediate vision, and one for looking at things close up.

-Yes, bifocal contact lenses are a type of multifocal contacts.
+Bifocal contact lenses are a type of multifocal contacts.
+That means they have more than one prescription in a single contact lens.
 There are several different types available to suit a variety of needs.

-- Soft contact lenses.
-These are made from flexible plastic that lets oxygen flow easily to your cornea.
-Some soft lenses are made from silicone-hydrogel.
+- soft contact lenses: These are made from breathable plastic that lets oxygen flow easily to your cornea.
+Some soft lenses are made from silicone hydrogel.

-- Extended wear contact lenses.
-These can be worn for up to 30 days, and are available in soft or rigid gas-permeable type, though soft extended wear are more commonly available.
+- extended-wear contact lenses: These can be worn for up to 30 days, and are available as soft lenses.

-Bifocal contacts are often used to correct age-related presbyopia.
+Bifocal (or multifocal) contacts are often used to correct age-related presbyopia.
 Presbyopia is a condition that happens to everyone, typically around age 40.

 It refers to a decline in the ability to focus on things close up, such as reading materials or emails on your phone.